lovababu/http2-in-action/README.md

 Enables server to proactively send resources to the client. - Deprecated in HTTP/3

 # HTTP/3 features
-- QUIC Protocol: HTTP/3 uses QUIC (officially introduced by google in 2021) as a transport layer network protocol which built on UDP.
+- **QUIC Protocol:** HTTP/3 uses QUIC (officially introduced by google in 2021) as a transport layer network protocol which built on UDP.
-- Connection Setup: HTTP/3 QUIC allows for faster connection establishment with 0-RTT (Zero - Round Trip Time) handshake, compared to the multi-round trip handshake by HTTP/1.1 and HTTP/2.
+- **Connection Setup:** HTTP/3 QUIC allows for faster connection establishment with 0-RTT (Zero - Round Trip Time) handshake, compared to the multi-round trip handshake by HTTP/1.1 and HTTP/2.
-- Packet Loss Handling: Use of QUIC provides better resilience to Packet loss, minimizing the impact of performance.
+- **Packet Loss Handling:** Use of QUIC provides better resilience to Packet loss, minimizing the impact of performance.
-- Multiplexing: HTTP/3 uses QUIC for multiplexing, which is more resilient to head-of-line blocking.
+- **Multiplexing:** HTTP/3 uses QUIC for multiplexing, which is more resilient to head-of-line blocking.
-- Header Compression: HTTP/3 continue to use HPACK for compression.
+- **Header Compression:** HTTP/3 continue to use HPACK for compression.

-#### What is QUIC protocol by google.
+> **_QUIC_ protocol by google**:
 QUIC (Quick UDP Internet Connections) is a modern transport layer protocol developed by Google and standardized by the IETF (RFC 9000).
 It’s designed to overcome the limitations of TCP and HTTP/2, especially around latency, security, and head-of-line blocking.
 **Traditional HTTP/2 runs over TCP, which:**
     - Requires multiple round trips for connection setup (SYN, SYN-ACK, ACK, TLS handshake).
     - Suffers from head-of-line blocking at the transport layer.
     - Has slow recovery from packet loss due to in-order delivery guarantees.
 **QUIC solves these by:**
     - Using UDP instead of TCP.
     - Integrating TLS 1.3 directly into the protocol.
     - Supporting multiplexed streams without TCP’s limitations.
     - It encrypts everything, including headers, making it harder for middleboxes to inspect traffic.

 # How to test the sample codes.